 Years back, traveling to Iceland may have seemed like traveling to another world.
 But in today’s ultra-connected world, Iceland is becoming one of the planet’s hottest cold-weather travel destinations and worthy of your boomer bucket list.

 With rolling green hills, frozen glaciers, wild horses, spectacular waterfalls, and whatever else you could imagine in a fairy tale setting, this country is simply magical.
-So, grab your hat and gloves because we’re sharing our best Iceland Travel Tips.
+So, grab your cold weather gear because we’re sharing our best Iceland Travel Tips for winter.

-Iceland Travel Tips
+Iceland Travel Tips for a February trip

 The landscape is expanse.
-Just breathtaking in its beauty, openness, and sometimes baron countryside, Iceland is such a gem of a place to visit in winter.
+Just breathtaking in its beauty, openness, and sometimes barren countryside, Iceland is such a gem of a place to visit in winter.

-Our trip was quick, we left the east coast of the US on a Wednesday after work arriving about 5am EST on Thursday morning in early February and found ourselves back state side by Sunday eve.
+Our trip was quick, we left the east coast of the US on a Wednesday after work, arriving about 5am EST on Thursday morning in early February and found ourselves back state side by Sunday eve.
 Some structure was planned, leaving the door open for side trips and meandering adventures, if we were to come across any.

 Some things to be aware of when choosing your vehicle:

 - Diesel is cheaper per liter and has a better fuel economy (and gas is quite expensive).